Thesis

 Market Size

-As of 2023, Docker operates in the rapidly expanding global containerization market, which has experienced significant growth due to the rising adoption of cloud-native applications, microservices architecture, and DevOps practices.
-The container market was valued at approximately $4.7 billion in 2023 and is projected to reach around $31.5 billion by 2030, growing at a compound annual growth rate (CAGR) of about 32.4%.
+As of 2025, Docker operates in the rapidly expanding global application containerization market, which has experienced significant growth due to the rising adoption of cloud-native applications, microservices architecture, and DevOps practices.
+The application container market was valued at approximately $5.8 billion in 2024 and is projected to reach $31.5 billion by 2030, growing at a CAGR of about 33.5%.

 The acceleration of the market is projected to be fueled by the need for solutions that enhance portability and streamline the software development lifecycle.
 Docker plays a key role in this market by providing accessible tools that enable developers and IT professionals to leverage containerization effectively.
 The integration of Docker with container orchestration platforms like Kubernetes has further amplified its adoption across various industries, such as finance, healthcare, technology, and e-commerce.